routerarchitects/ra-wlan-cloud-ucentralgw/README.md

 * **UI Orchestration**: Exposes a REST API on port `16002` and RTTY services on ports `5912` and `5913` for remote terminal management through `owgw-ui`.
 * **Configuration Sync**: Receives computed configuration files from the Provisioning Service (`owprov`) and applies them to active devices.
 * **Telemetry Pipeline**: Streams device logs, health checks, stats, and Wi-Fi scan results to the Analytics Service (`owanalytics`) and message broker (Kafka).

+## OpenLAN and OpenWiFi

+Mango Cloud uses OWGW as the device control plane for OpenLAN/OpenWiFi deployments.

+The service supports uCentral-based management of compatible:

+- OpenWiFi access points
+- OpenLAN switches (OLS)
+- OpenLAN gateways (OLG)
+- Residential and managed Wi-Fi CPE

+This allows Mango Cloud to provide a common cloud operations layer across multi-vendor Wi-Fi, LAN, and gateway infrastructure.

 ### Resources
 * [Mango Cloud Website](https://www.mangowifi.cloud/)